nvda-es/devguides_translation/original_docs/guideLines.md

 3. A stable release (such as 1.0, 2.0, 2.1, etc.) should be posted as a stable add-on, provided that there are no critical bugs reported within the past two weeks after the last commit.
 An add-on (or a version of an add-on) under active development and for which regular commits are made should be listed as a development add-on for testing by users.
 4. Stable releases should be made no closer than 2 weeks apart, to allow translators to do their work, unless fixing a chritical/showstopper bug.
 5. Announce the availibility of the new version on various NVDA mailing lists (e.g. NVDA add-ons list).
 6. If possible, add-on authors should release the add-on and responsible for pulling in translations via translations workflow.
+For more information, see the [Make add-ons translatable](https://github.com/nvdaaddons/nvdaaddons.github.io/wiki/MakeAddonsTranslatable)) article.

 ## Coding Style ##